blockeraai/blockera/readme.txt

 - **Block Conditions**: We will add option to add visibility conditions for all blocks with features to create advanced conditions to show or hide blocks.

-- **AI Features**: We will add AI integration to block editor for creating content or designing websites with the help of AI on core blocks.
+- **AI Integration**: We will add AI integration to block editor for creating content or designing websites.
+We are working on it.

 <h3>Responsive Design Controls</h3>